Khuwn-Soulutions/supabase_codegen/README.md

    Note: this requires [Supabase CLI](https://supabase.com/docs/reference/cli/introduction) with linked project

 1. Create an [environment file](#environment-file) at the root of your project with your Supabase credentials.
-1. Add any necessay configuration for type generation.
+1. Add any necessary configuration for type generation.
 See [Yaml configuration](#yaml-configuration).

 ## Environment file